Conversation

 Conversation metadata changed

-Conversation ended
+Conversation deleted

 Common Scenarios